pgschk/alpine-toolkit/README.md

 ## Extended images

-Additionally there is an extended image, which includes more tools, but of course is larger.
+Additionally there is an extended image, which includes more tools at the cost of being larger.
-The image `pgschk/alpine-toolkit:latest-extended` additionally includedes:
+The image `pgschk/alpine-toolkit:latest-extended` additionally includes:

 - mosquittio-clients (mosquitto_sub, mosquitto_pub)
 - strace